E-mail Form

 • Stiff and uncoordinated movements like those of Parkinson disease

-• Disorders associated with supranuclear ophthalmoplegia
+• Symptoms of disorders associated with supranuclear ophthalmoplegia

 Exams and Tests

-The health care provider will perform a physical exam and ask about the symptoms, focusing on the eyes and nervous system.
+Your health care provider will perform a physical exam and ask about the symptoms, focusing on the eyes and nervous system.

 Tests will be done to check for diseases linked with supranuclear ophthalmoplegia.
 Magnetic resonance imaging (MRI) might show shrinking of the brainstem.